 Depending on the desired ultrasonic wave type (longitudinal or transverse), operating frequency and bandwidth, the construction of the transducer can vary.
 Broadband shear wave transducers with a center frequency of around 50 KHz are typically used for ultrasonic imaging in concrete [4].
+The latest trend in the implementation of modern DPC sensors is the integration of the complete transmitter/receiver stage directly into the transducer housing.
+In addition to the low-noise electrical properties, this design enables the excitation and reception of the ultrasonic waves with each individual element of the two-dimensional matrix aperture.

 The ultrasonic data is acquired according to the so-called "full matrix capture" (FMC) principle, where the array elements act individually as transmitters and receivers (Fig. 3).

-Red: spherical shear wave emitted by a single DPC sensor Blue: spherical shear waves reflected back from the material defect
+Red: spherical shear wave emitted by a sensor Blue: spherical shear waves reflected back from the reinforcing bars

-Figure 3: The principle of sequential excitation of the matrix aperture (3D-FMC)
+Fig. 3: The principle of sequential excitation of the matrix aperture (3D-FMC)

-Ultrasound data originating from the two-dimensional instrument aperture consisting of $4 \times 8$ DPC transducers, including all $32 \times 32 = 1,024$ combinations of transmitters and receivers, are superposed using the "total focusing method" (TFM).
-The TFM method, in turn, represents a variant of the "synthetic aperture focusing technique" (SAFT), in which the aperture to be synthesized is limited to the aperture of the phased array with alternating transmitter and receiver elements.
+Ultrasound data originating from the two-dimensional instrument aperture consisting of 4 x 8 DPC transducers, including all $32 \times 32 = 1,024$ combinations of transmitters and receivers, are superposed using the "total focusing method" (TFM).
+The TFM method, in turn, represents a variant of the "synthetic aperture focus technique" (SAFT), in which the aperture to be synthesized is limited to the aperture of the phased array with alternating transmitter and receiver elements.
 In this way, a three-dimensional image of the component volume can be generated in each measuring position of the ultrasonic tomograph (Fig. 4).

-Figure 4: A 3D image of a material defect in a test position of the ultrasonic device
+Fig. 4: A 3D image of a material defect in a test position of the ultrasonic device